brodycj/android-sqlite-native-ndk-connector/README.md

 # Android sqlite connector

-Java classes with abstract interface layers to provide a simple, easy-to-use Java interface to the andriod-sqlite-native-driver library (may be adapted for other Java environments).
+Java classes with abstract interface layers to provide a simple, easy-to-use Java interface to the NDK library (may be adapted for other Java environments).

 With a simple test Android app included.

-by Christopher J. Brody aka Chris Brody mailto: brodybits@litehelpers.net
+by Christopher J. Brody aka Chris Brody mailto: <chris.brody+brodybits@gmail.com>

+with some complex API response type enhancements by Luis Silva of OutSystems (luis dot silva at outsystems dot com)

 License: UNLICENSE (public domain).